https://indianmasterminds.com

 The Supreme Court declined to cancel the entire exam, citing lack of evidence of widespread contamination.
 The government acknowledged lapses, removed NTA’s Director General Subodh Kumar Singh, and initiated reforms.
 A high-level committee was constituted to recommend systemic fixes.
 In Mr. Anil Swarup’s reading, this was a moment of diagnosis—but not decisive cure.

-The accountability often gets fixed at the operational level while deeper structural issues remain unaddressed.
-The focus should be less on individuals and more on processes.
+As he points out in the conversation, the tendency often is to “catch the DG, not the chairman,” meaning accountability gets fixed at the operational level while deeper structural issues remain unaddressed.
+The focus, he suggests, should be less on individuals and more on processes.
 The NTA chairman at the time was Mr Pradeep Kumar Joshi and DG was Mr Subodh Kumar Singh.
 Though Singh was removed summarily, no action was taken against Joshi, who continues to rule the roost there.

 Divergent Paths

 Post leak, Singh remained in administrative cold storage for sometime before being posted as Chief Secretary of Chhatisgarh.
-The new DG, another very dynamic officer, Mr Abhishek Singh, was shifted from the position of Additional Secretary Ministry of Electronics and Information Technology (MeiTY) after successfully accomplishing International AI Summit.
+The new DG is another very dynamic officer, Mr Abhishek Singh, was shifted from the position of Additional Secretary Ministry of Electronics and Information Technology (MeiTY) after successfully accomplishing International AI Summit.

 If Subodh Kumar Singh was blamed for the leak last time, why was the yardstick different this time?
 I don’t wish to blame Abhishek Singh.
 He has spent hardly any time in NTA.
 But, there shouldn’t be different rules for different people.
 Was Subodh Singh made a scapegoat only to protect Pradeep Joshi?
 A large number of senior and veteran officers including Anil Swarup, think so.